KyleHaynes/gnaf.r/README.md

 ## What is this repo?
 A set of convenience functions to assist with importing of G-NAF in to R.

-# Dependicies requrired for these function
+# Dependencies required for these function
 - R
 - Download G-NAF
 - Depending on which function used, RAM.